AlaskaAirlines/AuroDocsSite/src/content/pages/colors/designGuidelines.md

-# Design guidelines
+## Design guidelines

-## Foundational

 ### Reserve the use of blue

 Midnight is our primary brand color, and should be used sparingly to avoid overuse—giving more prominence to the Alaska Airlines brand.

 **Do**